Sheldon Weinbaum: Biography

-Contributions to science and engineering
+Career

 Weinbaum is widely recognized for novel biomechanical models that have changed existing views in such areas as bone fluid flow and mechanotransduction (how bone cells sense mechanical forces), vulnerable plaque rupture (principal cause of cardiovascular death), the role of the endothelial glycocalyx in initiating intracellular signaling, microvascular fluid exchange, revised Starling hypothesis now referred to as Michel-Weinbaum model for capillary filtration, endothelial transport aspects of arterial disease, glomerular-tubular balance in the renal tubule, and bioheat transfer (Weinbaum-Jiji equation for microvascular heat exchange between blood and tissue).
 In each case he resolved a long-standing “mystery” by discovering either a new structure-such as micro-calcifications in the fibrous caps of vulnerable lesions or leaky junctions for transport of LDL across vascular endothelium- or a new function for a known structure –such as by demonstrating that the glycocalyx on endothelial cells senses the fluid shear stress of the blood flow and transmits it to the intracellular cytoskeleton.
 He has also proposed a new concept for a high speed train where lift is generated by a giant ski riding on a soft porous material in a channel with impermeable side walls.

 Weinbaum has been instrumental in the development of the biomedical engineering program at The City College of New York and CUNY.
 In 1994 he and Stephen C. Cowin established the New York Center for Biomedical Engineering and in 1999 they introduced the new CUNY PhD program in Biomedical Engineering.
 This led to the creation of the Department of Biomedical Engineering in 2002 and an undergraduate degree program in this field.

+In addition to his academic research, Weinbaum authored a children’s science book titled The Amazing Scientific Adventures of Harvy, a Brilliant Cane, which introduces young readers to scientific concepts through storytelling.
+The book was featured on Rick Bratton’s program This Week in America.